 As you can see by the case of an old-school firm like General Electric and a startup like Bounce.io, the cloud isn’t about the cloud.
 It’s about moving your company to the third platform.
 It’s about taking advantage of data exhaust.
 It’s about using predictive analytics to improve the way you do business.

 GE is going all-in.
 What about you?
-Deploy fast Cloud Hosting in 30 seconds and take advantage of our many options like Windows Cloud Hosting, among others.
+Deploy fast cloud hosting in 30 seconds and take advantage of our many options like Windows cloud hosting, HIPAA compliant database hosting, and more.